vatesfr/xen-orchestra/docs/support.md

 ## Community support

-If you are using Xen Orchestra via the source and not XOA, you can ask questions and try to recieve help a number of different ways:
+If you are using Xen Orchestra via the source and not XOA, you can ask questions and try to recieve help through a number of different ways:

 * In our [forum](https://xcp-ng.org/forum/category/12/xen-orchestra)
 * In our IRC - `#xen-orchestra` on `Freenode`